KaykePeresD/KaykePeresD/README.md

 ## Hi there! 👋😉

-- 👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech
+- 👩🏻‍💻 Developer sharing about my journey and learnings in tech

 - 👩🏻‍🎓 Currently Studying